 What do a giant hummingbird, a monkey, and an astronaut have in common?
-Well, apart from the Nazca lines facts that they´re all etched into the floor of the desert near Nazca, no one really seems to know.
+Well, apart from the Nazca lines facts that they´re all etched into the floor of the desert near Nazca, no one seems to know.
 Welcome to one of the world´s greatest mysteries - the enigmatic Nazca Lines facts.
-A mirage of green in the desert, lined with cotton fields and orchads and bordered by crisp mountain peaks, Nazca was a quiet colonial town unnoticed by crisp mountain peaks, Nazca was a quiet colonial town unnoticed by the rest of the world until 1901, when Peruvian archaeologist Max Uhle excavated sites around Nazca and discovered the remains of a unique pre-Colombian culture.
+A mirage of green in the desert, lined with cotton fields and orchards and bordered by crisp mountain peaks, Nazca was a quiet colonial town unnoticed by crisp mountain peaks, Nazca was a quiet colonial town unnoticed by the rest of the world until 1901 when Peruvian archaeologist Max Uhle excavated sites around Nazca and discovered the remains of a unique pre-Colombian culture.
 Set 598 meters /1,961 feet) above sea level, the town has a dry climate - scorching by day, nippy by night- that was instrumental in preserving centuries-old relics from Inca and pre-Columbian tribes.
-Overlooking the parched scene is the 2,078 meter (6,815-foot) Cerro Blanco, the highest sand dune in the world.
+Overlooking the parched scene is the 2,078 meter (6,815-foot) Cerro Blanco, the highest dune in the world.

 Among the hundreds of figures of the Nazca Lines, the most remarkable are those of animals that total a total of about 70 figures, since some of them can measure 270 meters in length.